 This course is an introduction to a very large field, cultural anthropolgy.
-We will begin investigating anthropolgy as a discipline.
+We will begin investigating Anthropolgy as a discipline.
 We are each individuals with specific subjectivities navigating diverse settings and interacting with diverse people.
 What this implies is that our observations and beliefs are largely infomred by our unique backgrounds and we often generalize from our own and othrs' actions.
 A goal of this course is to begin to undo, and to scutinize critically, these generalizations and our cultural "common sense".
-Every act, ritual, coversation has a cultural logic that can help us begin to understnd why we are what we do and they do what they do.
+Every act, ritual, coversation has a cultural logic that can help us begin to understand why we are what we do and they do what they do.

 Introduction to Human Evolution

 This class is designed with both a lecture section and a lab section.
 You will handle casts of fossils, skeletal material, and watch and discuss films about primate behavior and conservation.
 By the end of the class you should have a working knowledge of genetics, evolutionaly theory, primate behavior, and conservation and human evolution.

 In this course we examine human biology and behavior from an evolutionary perspective, comparing our anatomy, physiology, and behavior to those of living primates and other mammals.
 We will discuss the relative roles of genes ("nature") and environment ("nurture"), the biological basis of behavior, local biological adaptations evident in modern populations, growth and development, and diet and disease.
 Students will actively engage in the development of scientific hypotheses, data colleciton, and data synthesis analysis, as part of laboratory research experiences throughout the semester.
 Material covered will help prepare students to understand and evaluate recent advances in genetics, behavioral studies, medicine and evolution.